AguaClara/UASB/README.md

 Check out a Onshape model of our proposed UASB [here](https://cad.onshape.com/documents/5b375d42804fe92275d92ea2/w/cd20213a21780e7c93073fc1/e/88dae7ab80356e3bfbbda91f) and a model of the UASB that was built Summer 2019 [here](https://github.com/AguaClara/UASB/blob/master/Images/UASB%20Summer%20Mini-Reactor.JPG?raw=true).

 ## Research Advisor:
-Dennis Wu (djw323)
+Badyn Milstein-Touesnard (bmm98@cornell.edu)

 ## Subteam Lead:
-Sinahy Fragoso-D. (sf435)
+Alexander Fitenko (anf44@cornell.edu)

 ## Team Members:
-Yuhjin Chung (yc763)

-Mateo Aranzazu (ma956)
+Mateo Aranzazu (ma956@cornell.edu)

-Alexander Fitenko (anf44)
+Ruby Pascual (rp554@cornell.edu)

 ## Semester Goals:
 The Upflow Anaerobic Sludge Blanket (UASB) team has been designing, fabricating, and testing a gravity-powered wastewater treatment system for communities seeking an alternative to releasing waste directly into streams and rivers.
-In Fall 2022, the team continued working with their reactor at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) and will resume monitoring biogas accumulation, COD, upflow velocity, and temperature.
-Additionally, the team explored the use of ProCoDA to regulate the temperature of the UASB to emulate weather conditions in Honduras.
-This work will continue once a functional heat tape is acquired.
-Currently, the team is implementing and finishing the building process to a second bioreactor.
-They will establish a regular sampling system of their influent and effluent of both the UASB and membrane reactors.
+In Spring 2023, the team continued working with their reactor at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) and will resume monitoring biogas accumulation, COD, TSS, upflow velocity, and temperature.
+Additionally, the team made great progress in fabricating a second bioreactor.
+Currently, the team is implementing and finishing the building process to the second UASB.
+They will establish a regular sampling system of their influent and effluent of both UASB reactors as well as the membrane reactor.

 ## Links to Reports and Presentations
 Note: The history of the team goes back as far as 2013; however, the current state of the team involves work done from Spring 2017 onwards.
 More information on lab scale research can be located on the [AguaClara Google Drive](https://drive.google.com/drive/u/0/folders/0B_v6wpES3UAuQm03bDVNdXRhVTQ) both under "Active Subteams" and "Archived Subteams."